 Social interaction Y/N What needs to be done

-(less structured n/a
+(less structured n/a Wildi lieeds to be dolle

+• II/ G

-environments) , G
+environments)

-Have the child/young person's

-views about friendships and
+Have the child/young person's views about friendships and relationships

-relationships with adults and peers
+with adults and peers been sought?

-been sought?
+will adolis and positive grill

 Does the child/young person have

 friends they can play with?

 Is the child/young person able to

 interact appropriately with other

-children beyond their friendship group?
+children beyond their friendship

+group?

 Is the child/young person able to

 play safely and independently?

-Are there systems in place that
+Are there systems in place that allow

-allow the child/young person to
+the child/young person to access

-access play opportunities eg. play leaders, equipment?
+play opportunities eg. play leaders,

-loadels, equipment.
+equipment?

 Are there alternative, more

-structured environments available within the school available to
+structured environments available

+within the school available to

 support the child/young person eg.

 lunch clubs?

-Does the shild (young person know
+Does the child/young person know

-Does the child/young person know how to access adult support in less
+how to access adult support in less

 structured environments?

-Do the endulte guestining the guest

-Do the adults supervising have a clear understanding of the
+Do the adults supervising have a

+clear understanding of the

 child/young person's needs?

-,

 Do staff react consistently to

 communicating behaviours?

 Are rewards and consequences

 given fairly and consistently?

-Appendix 5- A Tool for Understanding and Reframing Behaviour
+Appendix 4- A Tool for Understanding and Reframing Behaviour